Staleness-Centric Optimizations for Parallel Diffusion MoE Inference: Methodology

+Our method achieves 1-step staleness via three key mechanisms: (1) Launching asynchronous dispatch with staggered execution (0-step delay) that completes within the current step, as highlighted in blue in Figure~\ref{fig:arch}, (2) Processing expert outputs while initiating the next combine operation, and (3) Finalizing combined results in the subsequent step (1-step delay).
+Interweaved parallelism alone improves FID from 8.27 to 6.97.
+Our solution establishes:

+Notably, this scheduling interleaves operations across layers while preserving two critical properties: (i) original dataflow dependencies remain unmodified, and (ii) all computations strictly adhere to their designated layers without cross-layer activation fusion or reuse.

-Interweaved parallelism offers a comparable overlap to displaced parallelism without the need for a full-step delay.
-While displaced parallelism offsets the entire expert processing by one step, the actual expected overlap remains similar, with each all-to-all communication phase effectively overlapping with the computation of one layer.
-Thus interweaved parallelism reduces staleness without increased latency.
-Furthermore, it \textbf{halves the buffer size}, as only the combine results need to be stored for the next step, unlike displaced parallelism, which requires both dispatch and combine results to be kept until the subsequent step.
+Interweaved parallelism achieves similar overlap to displaced parallelism, as each all-to-all communication still overlaps with one layer’s computation.
+It also halves the buffer size, storing only the combined results for the next step, unlike displaced parallelism, which buffers both dispatched and combined results.

-Compared to state-of-the-art methods, interweaved parallelism achieves better image quality by halving staleness, improves memory efficiency with halved buffer size, and incurs \textbf{no additional latency}.
+Interweaved parallelism serves as a free-lunch optimization over displaced parallelism, halving staleness for better image quality, reducing buffer size, while achieving the same degree of overlap.